2023 Copa Sudamericana final stages: Draw

 The draw for the round of 16 was held on 5 July 2023, 12:00 PYT (UTC−4) at the CONMEBOL Convention Center in Luque, Paraguay.
 For the round of 16, the 16 teams were drawn into eight ties (A–H) between a Copa Sudamericana group winner (Pot 1) and a knockout round play-offs winner (Pot 2), with the group winners hosting the second leg.
 Teams from the same association or the same group could be drawn into the same tie (Regulations Article 2.2.3.2).

 Bracket

-The bracket starting from the knockout round play-offs is determined as follows:
+The bracket starting from the knockout round play-offs was determined as follows: